TradingView vs TC2000: Which Platform Fits Your Trading Style

 TradingView's Advanced Charting Features

-Then there's the technical indicator rating system.
-Think of it as having two quick-glance dashboards:
+Then there's the technical indicator rating system:

-- Another that gives you the sentiment from various moving averages.
+- Another shows sentiment from moving averages.

 TC2000's Practical Charting Tools